Discussions on Engaging Youth

 A digital flipbook the World Tribune and Living Buddhism.

 This section features Ikeda Sensei’s seminal guidance to the members of the United States.
-The following is an excerpt of his speech given at the First SGI-USA Women’s Division Meeting, held at Soka University of Los Angeles, Calabasas, California, February 27, 1990.
-The full speech can be found in My Dear Friends in America, fourth
+The following is an excerpt of his speech given at a U.S.-Japan Exchange Training Meeting, held at Soka University Los Angeles, Calabasas, California, September 23, 1991.
+The full speech can be found in My Dear Friends in America, fourth edition, pp.

 Find your monthly district material here.